Conducting a Technical Screening: Checklist and Questions

 You only need to ask this question when filling a role that requires candidates to be familiar with these three subjects.
 When posing it, you can also use the following sub-questions to learn more about your candidates:

-• Why are you interested in the cloud, databases, and infrastructure?
+• How do you measure your aptitude in cloud, databases, and data structures?

 • How did you start learning about these subjects?